MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Russia/how-to-view-and-print-account-turnover-information.md

   - "ru-ru"
 ---
 # How to: View and Print Account Turnover Information
-[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] enables you to view account turnover information in correspondence with other accounts.
+ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]--> enables you to view account turnover information in correspondence with other accounts.

 ### To view account turnover information